Coronavirus outbreak: Assam witnesses highest spike in COVID-19 cases; State tally at 259

 "During home quarantine... nobody will be able to leave the premises during the period.
 We will give them Rs 2,000 worth of food items.
 We have formed a village-level committee to monitor this," the minister said.

 Sarma said a non-bailable criminal case will be filed against people who refuse to follow the instructions.
-To screen people arriving from other states, the Assam government has set up five zonal screening camps besides the ones existing at the district headquarter and local levels.
+To screen people arriving from other states, the Assam government has set up five zonal screening camps beside the ones existing at the district headquarter and local levels.